OSU-embedded-security-club/2024-GREY-TEAM-MOCK/README.md

-# eCTF Insecure Example
+# Mock eCTF AU 24
-This repository holds the insecure example design for an eCTF MISC system.
+This repository holds the OSU mock eCTF design for AU 24

 ## Layout